 - Coarse salt and ground pepper

-Rub the pork chops with the spice blend or rib rub, or if not using, sprinkle with salt and pepper.
+Rub the country style ribs with the spice blend or rib rub, or if not using, sprinkle with salt and pepper.

-In slow cooker, whisk together ketchup, sugar, vinegar, mustard powder, cayenne, 1 teaspoon salt, and 1/2 teaspoon pepper.
+In slow cooker or the Instant Pot slow cooker, whisk together ketchup, sugar, vinegar, mustard powder, cayenne, 1 teaspoon salt, and 1/2 teaspoon pepper.

 Add ribs to slow cooker, and toss with sauce.
 Arrange ribs, bone side up, in a single row.
 Cover; cook on high in the slow cooker for about 6 hours or in the Instant Pot on high for about 6 1/2.
 If using a low setting, cook for 10 hours.